leogodin217/motorcycle_classification/README.md

 It always starts the same way.
 The forum post is accompanied by a photo of some random motorcycle.
 What bike is this?
-Experts and novices alike scramble to find the make, model and year of the motorcycle pictured.
+Experts and novices alike scramble to find the year, make and model of the motorcycle pictured.
 Wouldn't it be nice to easily classify a motorcycle from an image?
 This project seeks to do just that.